loosolab/wilson/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were two NOTEs and no ERRORs or WARNINGs.
+There was one NOTE and no ERRORs or WARNINGs.

 NOTE
 Imports includes 31 non-default packages.